Oozing Eczema? Top 5 Ways to Treat Oozing, Weeping, Wet and Infected Eczema

 Below are the top five weeping and oozing eczema home treatments.

 How to Dry Up Weeping and Oozing Eczema

 1. Apple Cider Vinegar (ACV)

 My feet actually felt better after the apple cider vinegar foot baths.
-The oozing slowed considerably, it wasn’t as wet and it felt cleaner.
+The wet, weeping, oozing eczema slowed considerably.
+It just felt a lot cleaner.
 The apple cider vinegar was excellent at killing the bacteria allowing my body to slowly heal itself.